arnold-c/OutbreakDetection/manuscript/manuscript.typ

 #figure(
   image("manuscript_files/plots/schematic-plot.svg"),
   caption: [
    A schematic of the outbreak definition and alert detection system.
 A) Measles incidence time series.
 B) Noise incidence time series.
 C) Observed time series of test positive cases according to a given testing scenario.
-In panel A, the orange bands represent regions of the measles time series that meet the outbreak definition criteria.
-In panel C, the green bands represent regions of the test positive time series that breach the alert threshold (the horizontal dashed line), and constitute an alert.
+The orange bands present in all 3 panels represent regions of the measles time series that meet the outbreak definition criteria.
+In panel C, the dark blue bands represent regions of the test positive time series that breach the alert threshold (the horizontal dashed line), and constitute an alert.
     ]
 )
 <fig-outbreak-schematic>